walmsles/python-tank-game/README.md

 # Tank Game

 A Python tank game where players control a tank across a maze-like map, battling against AI-controlled enemy tanks and interacting with destructible elements.
+**Built entirely with [Kiro](https://kiro.dev)** - an AI-powered development platform that generated all the code, tests, and documentation for this project.
 ## Features

 - Maze-like maps with destructible elements